• Skip to primary navigation

 • Crockpot

-1. Once the pork has finished cooking and can easily shred apart with a fork, transfer the meat to a plate.
+1. Once the pork easily shreds apart with a fork, carefully transfer to a plate.

 Tips and Substitutions